svssathvik7/docs/docs/developers/sdk/Sdk.md

 ---

-### The Big Picture: How It Works
+### The big picture: how it works

-Bringing Bitcoin to EVM-based chains or vice versa is not a simple process.
+Bringing Bitcoin to EVM or non-EVM chains or vice versa is not a simple process.
 To accomplish this, Garden utilizes an atomic swap contract.
-If Alice, a trader, wants to swap her Bitcoin for an asset on an EVM-based chain or Ethereum itself, she needs a way to communicate with Garden that she wants to swap Bitcoin.
+If Alice, a trader, wants to swap her Bitcoin for an asset on any chain or Ethereum itself, she needs a way to communicate with Garden that she wants to swap Bitcoin.
 This is where Garden comes into play; Garden uses an Orderbook engine to create orders that are matched by actors known as Solvers.
 Alice can now use the Garden to place an order to swap her Bitcoin for WBTC on Ethereum.
 We'll cover more details on how this swapping works below.

 ![alice creates order](../images/alice_create_order.png)